Jenny Jones (presenter): Early life

-Janina Maria Stronski was born on June 7, 1946, in Bethlehem, Palestine, to John Stronski, a World War II veteran, and Zosia "Sophie", a dressmaker.
-The family, who also had an older daughter, Helena Elizabeth (born 1944), briefly moved to Italy, before relocating to London, Ontario, in 1948.
+Janina Maria Stronski was born on June 7, 1946, in Bethlehem, Palestine, to Polish parents, John Stronski, a World War II veteran, and Zosia "Sophie", a dressmaker.
+The family, who also had an older daughter, Helena Elizabeth, briefly moved to Italy, before relocating to London, Ontario, in 1948.
 A strict Catholic household, the impoverished family ran a bridal shop.
 Upon her parents' divorce, Jones, her mother, and sister moved to Montreal.
 Disheartened by her mother's alcoholism and verbal abuse, Jones began "shoplifting, drinking and necking with guys that we just picked up."
 Jones ran away from home at 11 years old; after one month, Jones was arrested for shoplifting and returned to her mother.
 Jones's mother subsequently sent her and Helena back to London to live with their father.
 As a teenager, Jones began to abuse alcohol, her school grades declined, and she ran away from home again.
 According to Jones, "I didn't want to be with either parent and couldn't wait until I was old enough to leave.
 Show business was my way out."

 In 1963, at 17 years old, Jones dropped out of high school and formed a band that toured mining towns in Ontario.
 The following year, she adopted the stage name Jenny Jones and moved to Hollywood, Los Angeles.
 She briefly worked as a strip-club hostess, before moving to Las Vegas to form the all-female rock band The Cover Girls.
-The band toured throughout Nevada; impressed by Jones's performance, she was recruited by Wayne Newton as a background vocalist.
+The band toured throughout Nevada; impressed by Jones's performance, Wayne Newton recruited her as a background vocalist.

 Career

 1981–1990: Stand-up comedy

-Jones started her career as a drummer in a rock band, and later attempted a career in stand-up comedy during the 1980s.
+Jones started her career as a drummer in a rock band, and later began a career in stand-up comedy during the 1980s.
 She experienced some success with comedy, winning the 1986 season of the TV talent show Star Search.
-Prior to that, her first television appearances were as a contestant on The Price Is Right in 1979 (winning $12,955 in cash & prizes, including a sports car and $6,000 cash), Match Game in 1981 (as Jenny Wilburn, winning $5,500), and Press Your Luck in 1985 (as Jennie Jones, winning $18,706 over 3 days).
+Prior to that, her first television appearances were as a contestant on The Price Is Right in 1979 (winning $12,955 in cash & prizes, including a sports car and $6,000 cash), Match Game in 1981 (as Jenny Wilburn, winning $5,500), and Press Your Luck in 1985 (as Jennie Jones, winning $18,706 over three days).

 In 1986, Jones appeared as a contestant on Star Search, in which she became the first woman to win the comedy category.
 This appearance boosted Jones's stand-up career, and she subsequently served as a supporting act for performers including Sammy Davis Jr., Engelbert Humperdinck, Kenny Loggins, Glen Campbell, Kool & the Gang, Tony Bennett, Dionne Warwick, Gregory Hines, and Wayne Newton.

 By 1983, Jones had worked her way up to serving as an opening act for Jerry Seinfeld.
-She embarked on a comedy show titled Girls' Night Out.
-Billed as a "No Men Allowed" event, Jones sold out 10 consecutive shows and had her routine featured on 20/20.
+She embarked on a comedy show titled Girls' Night Out, which was billed as a "No Men Allowed" event.
+Jones sold out 10 consecutive shows and had her routine featured on 20/20.

 Jones was profiled alongside other women comedians in the 1991 documentary film Wisecracks.